authzed/docs/docs/guides/defining-a-subject-type.md

 Some applications allow for *anonymous* access to view (and occasionally, edit) various resources.

-Representing an anonymous visitor in Authzed/SpiceDB can be done via simply defining another subject type to represent the unauthenticated users:
+Representing an anonymous visitor in Authzed/SpiceDB can be done by simply defining another subject type to represent the unauthenticated users:

 ```zed
 /** user represents a specific authenticated user */